-Show Idioms

-The Show Idioms checkbox allows you to choose whether or not idioms are to be identified by syntax colouring.

-Single Background

-The Single Background checkbox allows you to choose whether to impose a single background colour, or to allow the use of different background colours for different syntax elements.

-Function Editor

-Check this box if you want to enable syntax colouring in Edit windows.

-Function Tracer

-Check this box if you want to enable syntax colouring in Trace windows.

-Session Input

-Check this box if you want to enable syntax colouring in the Session window.
+Table 17: Colour Selection

+Label Description Schemes Choose the scheme you want to edit using this dropdown box.
+HotKey To associate a hot key with the currently selected colour scheme, click here, and then make the desired keystroke.
+To disassociate a hot key, use <backspace>.</backspace> Save As Click to overwrite the current colour scheme or save as a new one.
+Delete Click to delete the currently selected colour scheme.
+Foreground Choose the foreground colour from the colour picker Italic Enable/disable italic foreground Bold Enable/disable bold foreground Single Background Allows you to choose whether to impose a single background colour, or to allow the use of different background colours for different syntax elements.
+Show Idioms Allows you to choose whether or not idioms are to be identified by syntax colouring.
+Function Editor Check this box if you want to enable syntax colouring in Edit windows.
+Function Tracer Check this box if you want to enable syntax colouring in Trace windows.
+Session Input Check this box if you want to enable syntax colouring in the Session window.
 Note that the colour scheme used for the Session may differ from the colour scheme selected for Edit windows and is specified by the Session Colour Scheme box on the Session/Trace tab.

-Only current input line

-This option only applies if Session syntax colouring is enabled.
+Only current input line This option only applies if Session syntax colouring is enabled.
 Check this box if you want syntax colouring to apply only to the current input line.
 Clear this box, if you want to apply syntax colouring to all the input lines in the current Session window.
 Note that syntax colouring of input lines is not remembered in the Session log, so input lines from previous sessions do not have syntax colouring.

-HotKeys

-You may associate a different hot key with any or all of your colour schemes.

-When you depress a hot key over a function in an Edit window, the function is displayed using the scheme associated with the hot key.
-Releasing the hot key causes it to be displayed in the normal scheme.

-This feature is intended to allow you to quickly check for certain syntax elements.
-For example, you may define a special scheme that only highlights global names and associate a hot key with it.
-Pressing the hot key will temporarily highlight the globals for you.

-To associate a hot key with a colour scheme, click on the Hotkey field, and then make the desired keystroke.
-To disassociate a hot key, use <backspace>.